 Like for starters, Mike Lombardi.

-We have appearances, people, and what they are is Lombardi having been in the lurk as future Browns GM since August, which, for the record, is only five months after he was telling America that Brian Hoyer, since cut by the Patriots, was a “prime target” for QB-needy teams.
+We have appearances, and what they are is Lombardi having been in the lurk as future Browns GM since August, which is only five months after he was telling America that Brian Hoyer, since cut by the Patriots, was a “prime target” for QB-needy teams.
 Apparently, Lombardi will continue to lurk until the Browns finally do hire a head coach, at which point he’ll emerge after six years of not having worked in the NFL (but instead having done other things like issue nonsensical criticisms of no-brainer draft picks like Joe Haden and sending condescending half-witted emails to bloggers who are better at making football picks than he is).

 And with the Kelly/Lombardi regime having been such an inevitability in Cleveland, how could Banner have resisted a wink and a nod to Colt McCoy about Colt’s bright future in Cleveland?